-Jongsook Kim Kemper’s lab is studying transcriptional and epigenetic control of metabolism, using multidisciplinary approaches, ranging from cell-free to animal and human studies and utilizing cutting-edge genomic, proteomic, and metabolomic approaches.
-The major focus of her research is to understand the role of the bile acid signal-sensing nuclear receptors, FXR and SHP, and epigenomic modulators, like SIRT1, JMJD3, and microRNAs, in maintaining metabolic homeostasis.
-The Kemper lab studies how these factors are dysregulated in diabetes and obesity, including fatty liver disease, which can progress to terminal liver diseases like cirrhosis, fibrosis, and hepatocellular carcinoma.
-She hopes that her research will reveal more effective and specific targets for the treatment and/or prevention of metabolic diseases and cancer.
+Jongsook Kim Kemper’s lab is studying transcriptional and epigenetic control of metabolism, using multidisciplinary approaches, ranging from cell-free to animal and human studies, and utilizing cutting-edge genomic, proteomic, and metabolomic techniques.
+Her research focuses on understanding the role of the bile acid signal-sensing nuclear receptors, FXR and SHP, and epigenomic modulators, like SIRT1, JMJD3, and microRNAs, in maintaining metabolic homeostasis.
+The Kemper lab studies how the dysregulation of these factors in diabetes and obesity, including fatty liver disease, can progress to terminal liver diseases like cirrhosis, fibrosis, and hepatocellular carcinoma.
+She hopes that her research will reveal more effective and specific targets for treating and preventing metabolic diseases and cancer.

-Kemper received her BS degree from Seoul National University, Korea, and a PhD degree from the University of Illinois Urbana-Champaign.
-She received postdoctoral training at UIUC and Stanford University in the field of Molecular Biology and Biochemistry and is presently a Professor in the Department of Molecular Integrative Physiology.
+Kemper received her BS degree from Seoul National University, Korea, and a Ph.D. from the University of Illinois Urbana-Champaign.
+She received postdoctoral training at Illinois and Stanford University in Molecular Biology and Biochemistry and is presently a Professor in the Department of Molecular Integrative Physiology.